mimir-org/documents/docs/Tyle/current-state.md

 ## Database calls

-As for many application in development, the database calls could be more efficient.
+As for many applications in development, the database calls could be more efficient.
 This is also true for Tyle.
 Some calls to DB seems excessive and should be reviewed.